WMLV

 WMLV (89.7 FM), branded as "K-Love", is a contemporary Christian-formatted radio station in Miami, Florida, owned by Educational Media Foundation.
 This listener supported, nonprofit public radio station had been owned by American Public Media Group, the parent nonprofit support organization of Minnesota Public Radio.
 The station was operated by Classical South Florida, a Florida nonprofit corporation owned by the American Public Media Group.
 The station's primary transmitter is located at 17107 SW 248 Street, 4.5 miles north of downtown Homestead.

-Most of WKCP's former classical programming was provided by American Public Media's Classical 24 service.
-The station's schedule also included Performance Today, SymphonyCast, Pipedreams, and Saint Paul Sunday.

 WMLV's programming is simulcast on WFLV 90.7 (formerly WPBI) in West Palm Beach and WDLV in Fort Myers.
 WKCP originally used translator station W270AD at 101.9 FM, until that station adopted National Public Radio programming shortly after APM purchased WPBI from Barry Communications in May 2011.
-WFLV's main signal still runs NPR news briefs at the top of drive time hours, and its HD2 subchannel also carries NPR programming, which is simulcasted on W270AD.
+WFLV's main signal still runs NPR news briefs at the top of drive time hours, and its HD2 subchannel also carries NPR programming, which is simulcast on W270AD.